• Skip to primary navigation

 Instructions

-• Cut the baguette or bread of choice into ¼-inch thick slices.
+• Slice the baguette or your bread of choice into ¼-inch thick slices.

-• Bake at 400°F for 12 to 16 minutes.
-Turn them over half-way through cooking.
-They are ready when golden and crispy.
+• Bake for 12 to 16 minutes, turning them over halfway through cooking.
+They’re ready when they’re golden and crispy.

-• Let crostini cool on the baking sheet before storing.
-Top with the desired toppings just before serving.
+• Let the crostini cool on the baking sheet before storing.
+Add your desired toppings just before serving.

 Video